-When it comes to saving water in the kitchen, a few small steps can make a big difference.
+When it comes to saving water in the bathroom, a few small steps can make a big difference.
 Consider these tips for reducing your water consumption every day.

-- Capture running water while waiting for the temperature to change: this excess water can be used to water plants.
+- Capture shower/bath water while waiting for water to change temperatures: This excess water can be used for watering plants.

 - Don't wait for the water to get hot before filling the tub for a bath.
 Put in the plug and adjust the water temperature as the tub fills.

 - Do not use the toilet as a garbage can: Only flush the toilet when disposing of sanitary waste.